Laura-lc/project/README.md

 set to train a decision tree classifier using sklearn module with entropy as splitting criterion.
 The scripts for building the decision tree is shown in buildingDecisionTree.ipynb

-- combined the categories 0 and 1 to acquire higher overall accuracy of the decision tree;
+- next, combined the categories 0 and 1 to acquire higher overall accuracy of the decision tree;

 - then, applied the feature extraction script to all the comment titles of our projects to acquire the features, then turned the